 However, a consequence is useless if the child is acting out because they are unable to regulate themselves.
 We need to be proactive, not reactive.

 That means we need to help teach our children and guide them in self-regulation.
+In the long run, this will show you how to deal with toddler tantrums in a much more effective manner.

-When your discipline tactics revolve solely around punishment (spankings, time outs, etc.) you are teaching your child the only reason to obey is because they are afraid of what will happen if you don’t.
+When your discipline tactics revolve solely around punishment (spankings, time outs, etc.) you are teaching your child the only reason to obey is that they are afraid of what will happen if you don’t.

 Sometimes fear is an excellent motivator, but for difficult kids, fear simply isn’t going to work.